 We must note that positive Scriptural warrant for a particular ordinance may not always involve an explicit command.
 Sometimes it may simply involve an approved historical example (such as the apostolic church meeting on the first day of the week, Acts 20:7) or a necessary logical inference (such as allowing women as well as men to eat the Lord’s Supper, 1 Cor.
 11:28; Gal.
 3:28).
 Positive Scriptural warrant may take any one of these three forms, but it must never be absent.
 Let’s see how this Regulative Principle of Worship unfolds in Scripture itself.

-(3) “HOW WAS OLD TESTAMENT WORSHIP REGULATED?” — Even from the earliest recorded examples of worship in the Bible, it is clear that God has always demanded to be worshiped exclusively according to His own personal appointment.
+(3) “HOW WAS OLD TESTAMENT WORSHIP REGULATED?” — Even from the earliest recorded examples of worship in Scripture, God has always required worship according to His own personal appointment, with no additions or subtractions (Deut.
+12:32).

 Following the fall of Adam and Eve into sin and the pronouncing of the first gospel promise (Gen. 3:15), God killed an animal and clothed Adam and Eve in its skin.
 This not only pointed ahead to the atoning death of Jesus Christ; it also marked the institution of animal sacrifice as an ordinance of Old Testament worship.